-You can drop off your used or empty laser and inkjet cartridges at all Officeworks and JB HiFi stores and participating Australia Post, Harvey Norman, The Good Guys, Office National and Office Products Depot outlets.
+You can drop off your used or empty laser and inkjet cartridges at all Officeworks and participating Australia Post, Harvey Norman, The Good Guys, JB Hi-Fi, Office National and Office Products Depot outlets.
 Inkjet cartridges, toner cartridges and toner bottles are accepted.
 This includes cartridges used in printers, photocopiers and fax machines.

 If your workplace or business has large quantities of printer cartridges to recycle, visit BusinessRecycling.com.au to find suitable collection or pick up service options or register for a free 'Cartridges 4 Planet Ark' workplace collection box.

 - Australians throw away more than 18 million printer cartridges every year.

 - This amounts to over 5,000 tonnes of material, including laser toner cartridges, inkjet cartridges, photocopier toner bottles and drums, that will eventually end up in landfill.

 - When printer cartridges break apart in landfill, they have the potential to contaminate groundwater and the environment.

 About Printer Cartridge Recycling

 - Printer cartridges from participating brands are accepted in the 'Cartridges 4 Planet Ark' program.
 This includes inkjet cartridges, laser cartridges, toner bottles, fuser and drum units, fax rolls, print heads, waste hoppers / containers collectors and kits.

 - The 'Cartridges 4 Planet Ark' program has recycled more than 31 million cartridges via 30,000 businesses and over 3,000 retail outlets.